 4. Shoot Your Hands

-A self-portrait doesn’t always have to include the face.
-One self-portrait tip is to try shooting just the extremities or other body parts.
+Photoshoot ideas don’t always have to involve the face.
+Some interesting portrait ideas include shooting just the extremities or other body parts.

 Photographing your hands is one great option.
 Our hands are unique, as they can tell a whole story about a person’s life through their callouses, wrinkles, and scars.
 What you do with your hands is up to you, whether it’s grasping an object, holding someone else’s hand, or simply posing.
 For some inspiration, check out this collection of hand portraits by photographer Tim Booth.